 Livestock plays an important role in the economy of the country and is at the heart of the rural socioeconomic system.
 It is a net source of foreign exchange earnings contributing significantly in this vital area.
 Most importantly, more than 8 million rural small and landless farmers raise livestock, making it an ideal sector for attacking rural poverty in the country.
 Furthermore, as livestock makes up almost 50 % of the agriculture value added, the future high growth in agriculture is expected to be led by the livestock sector…

 Pakistan is endowed with a large livestock population well-adapted to the local environmental conditions.
-It includes the best dairy breeds of buffalo and good dairy breeds of tropical cattle.
+It includes the best dairy breeds of buffalo cattle.
 Many breeds of cattle, buffaloes, sheep and goats have good meat production potential.
 Poultry sector has shown excellent growth in the last 4 decades.
 However, overall growth rate of the sector has not been impressive.
 This can primarily be attributed to the policy and biological factors…